Standing long jump

 The standing long jump, also known as the standing broad jump, is an athletics event.
 It was an Olympic event until 1912.
 It is one of three standing variants of track and field jumping events, which also include the standing high jump and standing triple jump.

 In performing the standing long jump, the jumper stands at a line marked on the ground with the feet slightly apart.
 The athlete takes off and lands using both feet, swinging the arms and bending the knees to provide forward drive.
-In Olympic rules, the measurement used was the longest of three tries.
 The jump must be repeated if the athlete falls back or takes a step at take-off.